What Is Included In A Title Search Report In Florida?

 1. Apparent Title Vested In:

-This section contains the information of who owns the property currently—specifically, who has the current right to ownership of the property.
+This section contains the information on who owns the property currently—specifically, who has the current right to ownership of the property.
 If you are purchasing real estate, then the name of the person you are purchasing it from will appear here.
 In addition to a name, some information about their deed could be present as well.
 This person is commonly referred to as the grantor.

 2. Description Of Real Property:

 The legal description of where the property is located and where such property is recorded in the official records.
-This section will indentify the official records book and page in the public records of the county where the property is located.
+This section will identify the official records book and page in the public records of the county where the property is located.
 In the description, a book type and page number will be provided.

 3. Muniments Of Title:

 This section shows the history of ownership upon the property as it was documented in public records.
 When ownership of a property and title changes, those changes are documented within the county it resides in.
 These muniments show issues that have been litigated in the past which may affect the ability to convey.